RobIsaTeam/courses/_posts/2016-02-10-6-threejs-our-first-3d-object-in-the-page.markdown

 ___

 We can't show an object that doesn't have a material assigned.
 ThreeJS comes with a whole range of predefined materials.
 For now, we'll use a very basic one: `MeshBasicMaterial`.
 Any material has a whole range of attributes that we can define.
-For this one, we want to define the colour (a light grey: #E6E6E6) and also show the wireframe.
+For this one, we want to define the colour (a light pink: #FFDDDD) and also show the wireframe.

 In our callback, we'll create our material:

 {%highlight javascript%}
-var material = new THREE.MeshBasicMaterial( { color: '#E6E6E6', wireframe:true } );
+var material = new THREE.MeshBasicMaterial( { color: '#FFDDDD', wireframe:true } );
 {%endhighlight%}